galacticcouncil/Basilisk-docs/docs/product_snek_lbp.md

 ### **Capital-efficient**

 Kickstarting an LBP does not require big amounts of initial liquidity.
 Unlike a traditional XYK pool, the team is not required to put up 50% in value of the other token used to bootstrap liquidity.
-Instead, the LBP weights mechanism allows to reduce the amount of collatoral
+Instead, the LBP weights mechanism allows to reduce the amount of collatoral.

 For the projects launching a direct XYK pool, the team is required to put up 50% in value of another token (likely a stablecoin or major token like DOT or KSM).
 This is capital intensive for any project at the beginning.
 With the LBP, the team is able to reduce the amount of  collateral put up by up to 99% through programmatically magnifying the project's token.